 Soft-crack stage refers to a specific temperature range when cooking sugar syrups.
-Soft-crack stage occurs at 270 to 290 F. At this stage, the sugar concentration of the syrup is 95 percent, which determines how pliable or brittle the candy will be.
+The soft-crack stage occurs at 270 to 290 F. At this stage, the sugar concentration of the syrup is 95 percent, which determines how pliable or brittle the candy will be.
 The soft crack stage is used for saltwater taffy, nougat, toffee, and butterscotch.

 Heating Sugar Syrup to Soft Crack Stage

 As you are heating the syrup and it is approaching the soft crack stage, the bubbles on the top become smaller, and they are thicker and closer together.
 This is due to more of the water in the sugar solution having been boiled away.
 You can determine the temperature with a candy thermometer, or you can use the cold water method.
 A candy thermometer might not be accurate in pinpointing the soft crack stage, depending on the altitude and other local conditions.

 Cold Water Method to Determine Soft Crack Stage